ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Design

+Some architectural constraints cannot be verified through static analysis alone because they require understanding the intent behind code.
+For example, the constraint ``Do not use another component's storage keys, define a proper API instead'' cannot be checked by examining import graphs or file paths---it requires understanding what constitutes a ``storage key,'' which code belongs to which ``component,'' and whether an access pattern constitutes a violation.
 For these semantic constraints, we use an LLM-as-judge approach~\cite{crupi2025llmasjudge}.
 When evaluating code changes, the LLM receives the constraint text, the relevant code snippet, and surrounding context such as file path and neighboring code.
 The LLM then judges whether the code respects the design principle, providing a verdict and explanation.
 Semantic checks produce \texttt{WARNING} verdicts rather than hard blocks, flagging potential violations for human review while avoiding false positives from overly strict interpretation.